Intervention for Inclusive Practice

 Do we need more space for faith?

-Marx famously said that religion was the opium of the people, a means of social control.
+Marx famously said religion was the opium of the people, a means of social control.
 An institution used by the ruling classes to oppress and subjugate the proletariat, offering a hope of happiness in the next life that they were really entitled to in this, cited in Bocock & Thompson (1985).
 Religion has been weaponised to impose social control over entire communities.
-In Northern Ireland where I grew up a ‘religious’ war raged for 30 years.
-It was less about religious differences and more about domination and maintaining an unjust status quo by using religion to divide and rule and promote fear of the ‘other’ (Bigo & Guittet 2011).
-Since 9/11 the Muslim world has been targeted and criminalised as a result of the War on Terror.
-Just by virtue of being a member of that community you are more likely to be subjected to surveillance and suspicion (Bigo & Guittet 2011).
-Meanwhile the ultra-right, often citing crimes against Christian beliefs are eroding many of the human rights worked hard for and won for women, people of colour and the LGBTQ community.
+In Northern Ireland where I grew up a ‘religious’ war raged for 30 years; less about religious differences, more about domination and maintaining an unjust status quo.
+Using religion to divide and rule, promoting fear of the ‘other’ (Bigo & Guittet 2011).
+Since 9/11 the Muslim world has been targeted and criminalised; the War on Terror.
+Muslims are more likely to be subjected to surveillance and suspicion (Bigo & Guittet 2011).
+Meanwhile the ultra-right, often citing crimes against Christian beliefs are eroding many of the human rights worked hard for and won for marginalised communities.

-There is ample evidence to support the existence of the more sinister aspects of how religion is politicized by the dominant institutions that hold power (Rekis, 2023).
-Religion is racialised to discredit other interpretations of similar creeds.
+Ample evidence to support the existence of the more sinister aspects of how religion is politicized by the dominant institutions that hold power (Rekis, 2023).
+Racialised to discredit other interpretations of similar creeds.
 Black led Christianity in the US is deemed less relevant.
-Misogyny and racism are employed to simplify the discourse associated with Muslim women who chose to wear the veil (Rekis, 2023).
+Misogyny and racism are employed to simplify the discourse associated with Muslim women who wear the veil (Rekis, 2023).

-Seen in this light, there seems to be little to commend religion and academia and liberal commentators, on the whole, embrace secularism and the promotion of scientific ideas, said to be underpinned by objective reason and rationality, to discuss metaphysics and philosophical debate (Rekis 2023).
-However given the state of the world, this approach may need a rethink.
+Religion is problematical and academia and liberal commentators embrace secularism and the promotion of scientific ideas, said to be underpinned by objective reason and rationality, to discuss metaphysics and philosophical debate (Rekis 2023).
+Given the state of the world, this approach may need a rethink.
 Climate change denial, state sanctioned genocide, extreme inequality in allocation and access to resources does not scream reason and rationality.

+From an intersectionality perspective people have less space to present their religious identities.
+For many years it was not an aspect of my ‘self’ that I chose to share.
+Partly because I no longer practice but largely because religion can make people feel uncomfortable.
 Rekis’s paper calls for opportunities for people from different religious groups to feel safe to talk about and share how their religious ‘self’ informs their world view.
-This space is currently not available in academia (2023).
+This space is currently not available in mainstream academia (2023).

 Bocock, R. & Thompson, K. (1985) (ed) Religion and Ideology.
 Manchester University Press.